microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 Capture with graphs of potentiometer in percentage (green) and speed in RPM (yellow) at run-time:
 <br><img src="images/dvrt.png">

-<br> Application functionality:
+## Demo Setup

-<br>1.
-Short Press the button present on the MPPB board.
+1. Short Press the button present on the MPPB board.
 The motor starts spinning in clockwise (CW) direction and enters in running state.
 LED from MPPB turns on.
 Speed can be adjusted by using the potentiometer present on the MPPB board.
-<br>2.
-Short Press the button from MPPB again.
+2. Short Press the button from MPPB again.
 The motor is spinning down, stops and enters in idle state.
 LED from MPPB turns off.
-<br>3.
-Short Press the button a third time.
+3. Short Press the button a third time.
 The motor starts spinning in counterclockwise (CCW) direction and enters in running state.
 LED from MPPB turns on.
 Speed can be adjusted by using the potentiometer present on the MPPB board.
-<br>4.
-Short Press the button a fourth time.
+4. Short Press the button a fourth time.
 The motor is spinning down, stops and enters in idle state.
 LED from MPPB turns off.
-<br>5.
-Short Press the button a fifth time.
+5. Short Press the button a fifth time.
 Go back to step 1.
 <br> Long Press the button (more than 1.5 seconds) to restart the application.
 <br> If a fault event occurs the motor stops and enters in idle state.
 LED from MPPB blinks three times and than stays on.